 What about telephoto lenses?

-The Nikkor 70-300 mm F/4.5 to F/6.3 lens that I’ve done astrophotography with – by itself without the camera it can cost as low as a couple hundred bucks new…
+The Nikkor 70-300 mm F/4.5 to F/6.3 lens by itself without the camera body it can cost as low as a couple hundred bucks new… and as you can see in the pictures below, they definitely do the job for faraway objects in landscape and astrophotography.

 This long exposure shot of the Andromeda Galaxy above was shot with a Nikon D5300 using the same Nikkor 70-300 mm focal lens mentioned prior on a tracking mount – not through a telescope.